blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 >**TO BE Updated** once Lexicon and High Level Conceptualization are synchronised

-- We use the term Privacy Request interchangeably with the (deprecated) terms Privacy Request and Data Privacy Request as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
+- We use the term Privacy Request interchangeably with the (deprecated) terms Rights Request and Data Rights Request as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
 - We use the terms Individual, Person, You, and Data Subject as defined in the [Lexicon](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/privateform-lexicon.csv)
 - We use the term System as defined in [High Level Conceptualization](https://github.com/blindnet-io/product-management/blob/master/refs/high-level-conceptualization/README.md)
 - We use MUST, MUST NOT and MAY, as defined in [IETF RFC2119](https://datatracker.ietf.org/doc/html/rfc2119)